 It turns out that I have been using them for plenty of things.
-I made stuffed peppers in them (an easy yet impressive meal for two soon to be featured here), lemon and courgette cottage cheese quiche (also coming soon), and pumpkin custard.
+I made stuffed peppers in them (an easy yet impressive meal for two), lemon and courgette cottage cheese quiche, and pumpkin custard.
 And now this brilliant mini cake.

 The cake is sweetener- and sugar-free.
 It's grain-free and is made with coconut flour.
 It's also gluten-free (if you use gluten-free baking powder) and dairy-free.
 So basically, this is the perfect healthy, tasty cake for you!
 It's just right for two people.
 Also, it takes only a few minutes from start to fork.

 This cake makes a great afternoon snack, dessert, or even breakfast.
 It contains no sweetener except the apple.
 If you like your cake sweeter, add a tablespoon of maple syrup.

 1/4 c + 1 T (75 ml) coconut milk or water

 1/2 t baking powder

 3 T coconut flour

 Cut the green apple into small pieces.
 There is no need to peel.